5 tips you need to know on getting a first class degree

 Next time you’re stuck on an assignment, do not be too hard on yourself and give yourself a break instead.

-These are my tips that I believe helped me get a first class degree.
+These are the tips that I believe helped me get a first class degree.
 Work hard, be committed and a first will naturally be the result – don’t forget to have fun!
 (Seriously though, have fun!).